Banner image

 To request a microarray test please send blood samples, well mixed, in EDTA (3-5ml) to Cytogenetics.
 Only one sample tube is required.
 For patients who are difficult to bleed, we will attempt to process smaller samples.
 Click here for the GLH Rare and Inherited Disease referral form.

-Please note that blood samples in lithium heparin tubes are not required.
-Any lithium heparin samples for these referrals will not be processed and they will be discarded.
+Please note that blood samples in lithium heparin tubes are not required for microarray alone tests.

 For accurate interpretation of the array result include full clinical details of the patient and relevant family members including cytogenetic laboratory references.